tlcportfolio/tlcportfolio/README.md

-# 🤖 Hi 👋, I'm Terry Cao – Intelligent Automation/RPA Software Engineer Portfolio
+# 🤖 Hi there👋, I'm Terry Cao
+# Welcome to my Intelligent Automation/RPA Software Engineer Portfolio

 Welcome to my Portfolio!
 I’m **Terry Cao**, a Senior RPA Developer with 7+ years of experience delivering intelligent automation solutions across government agencies and corporate environments.
 This repository is a curated collection of my most impactful UiPath-based projects demonstrating end-to-end automation, scalable architecture, and business value generation.